PUprint revolution in 3d printing

 The chemical nature of thermoplastics and thermoset plastics is different.
 When exposed to high temperatures, TPU are subject to melting.
 A thermoset polymer will often show a higher temperature resistance.
 When exposed to very high heat, the material will be degraded, but is not likely to melt.

-This range of thermoset PU for printing is completely different from Stereolithography or Digital Light Processing.
+This range of thermoset PU for printing is completely different from Stereolithography, Digital Light Processing or Selective Laser Sintering.

-With the technology of Material Extrusion (MEX), a two-component liquid polyurethane is printed on the support with a 3D-printer.
+With the technology of Material Extrusion (MEX), a two-component liquid polyurethane is printed on the build plate of the 3D-printer.

 Why 3d-print polyurethane VS injection process?